 2. Authorization Endpoint

-The Authorization Endpoint performs authentication services for the End-User and requests authorization from the End-User to release information to OpenID Connect Relying Party Clients.
-When an End-User accesses a Relying Party Client application that requires the End-User's identifier and other information, it sends the End-User to the Authorization Server's Authorization Endpoint for authentication and authorization.
-The Authorization Server then issues an ID Token that asserts the End-User's identifier and an Access Token that allows the Client to access the End-User's information at Protected Resource endpoints.
+The Authorization Endpoint performs authentication for the End-User and requests authorization from the End-User to release information to the OpenID Connect Relying Party (Client).
+When an End-User accesses a Relying Party that requires the End-User's identifier and other information, it sends the End-User to the Authorization Server's Authorization Endpoint for authentication and authorization.
+The Authorization Server then issues an ID Token that asserts the End-User's identity and an Access Token that allows the Client to access the End-User's information at Protected Resource endpoints.
 Protected Resource endpoints MAY perform different actions or return different information based on the scopes associated with the presented Access Token.
 Clients MUST specify how the Access Token and ID Token are to be returned by using the response_type parameter in the Authorization Request.